OpenOrienteering/OpenOrienteering.github.io/apps/mapper/index.md

     * Text
     * Composite symbols
   * Drawing tools and many editing tools for objects
-  * Printing, PDF and raster image export for getting the map into course setting programs
+  * Printing, PDF, KMZ and raster image export for getting the map into course setting programs
     * Overprinting simulation (raster output)
     * CMYK PDF export (vector output)
   * Translated into more than 20 languages